 You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.

 161 W. Jefferson St (Mary the Tax)

 The first day to vote an absentee ballot in the clerk's office is:

 The last day to vote an absentee ballot in the clerk's office:

 No in-person absentee voting may occur on the day before the election.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on November 8th.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place before the polls close on Tuesday, April 4, 2017.
 Any ballots received after the polls close will not be counted.